 Canaries, DIY measuring devices, were installed around I. P. Pavlova, on the ground floor level.
 Data captured showed that particles matter values are above 300 mg/m³, which exceeds acceptable values stated by the World Health Organization.

 During the live performance, white lines were drawn on asphalt, in the I. P. Pavlova Square pedestrian areas, visualising data captured.

 AWARENESS RISING FASHION SHOW

 Every 30 minutes a fashion show was organised, having 11 models walking through the cross paths in I. P. Pavlova square.

 Their white dresses, designed by dress designer Jitka Pospisilova, were previously exposed to air pollution in the same square, hanging them on the facade of a residential building for 2 weeks: their grey traces were a simple and very communicative system to visualise the amount of Particle Metter polluting the area.

 Each fashion show was accompanied by a special soundtrack: the artist Michal Kindernay created a sound map of the city’s driving paths, converting the sound registered on the Sokolská and Legerova road in electronic music, in order to raise awareness on the unbearable noise of a traffic junction in the middle of the city.

 INFO POINTS AND OPINIONS COLLECTION

-In detail the postcards were showing ancient drawings of the original project of the square, almost only for pedestrian use, the actual status and the white dresses used for the fashion show hanging on a building on the square.
-Moreover, Movement Illustrator Zuzana Bramborová created images visualizing the square use.
+In detail, the postcards were showing ancient drawings of the original project of the square, almost only for pedestrian use, the actual status and the white dresses used for the fashion show hanging on a building on the square.
+Moreover, Movement Illustrator Zuzana Bramborová created images visualising the square’s use.